foucault/nvfancontrol/README.md

 pass the additional `-f` or `--force` argument.
 To terminate nvfancontrol send a SIGINT or SIGTERM on Linux or hit Ctrl-C in the console window on Windows.

+Although presently nvfancontrol is limited to a single GPU, users can select the card to modulate the fan operation using the `-g` or `--gpu` switch.
+GPUs are indexed from `0`.
+To help with that option `-p` or `--print-coolers` will list all available GPUs with their respective coolers.
+On Windows coolers are indexed from `0` for each GPU.
+On Linux each available cooler on the system is assigned a unique id.

 ### Third party interfacing

 nvfancontrol offers two ways to dump the output of the program for integration